danielbrendel/aquashell-homepage/app/resources/md/shell.md

 * fmtdatetime (format string) (opt:timestamp) (result var) # Creates a formatted datetime string and stores it into the result var
 * getsystemerror (result var) # Stores the last system error code of the shell process context into the result var
 * setsystemerror (code) # Sets the last system error code of the shell process context
+* threadfunc (function name) (opt:args) # Executes a function in a separate thread.
+Optionally an array of arguments can be passed
+* hideconsole # Hides the console window for the rest of the execution.
+Should only be used in scripts that don't need a console window

 ## Multiline support:
 * \< # Opens the editor in multiline mode